THE YEARLY READER

 After falling a game short of a World Series appearance in 1987, the Giants were older, wiser and more talented in 1989.
 The continued evolution of first baseman Will Clark was expected—he hit .333 with 23 home runs and 111 runs batted in—but unexpected was the sudden rise of outfielder Kevin Mitchell, who exploded after three years of displaying erratic potential with a NL-high 47 homers and 125 RBIs.
 Together, Mitchell and Clark not only formed a 1-2 punch worthy of Willie Mays and Willie McCovey, but also one among NL Most Valuable Player voters, with Mitchell edging out Clark.

 A human interest story developed out of the Giants’ pitching staff in Dave Dravecky.
-A reliable southpaw traded (along with Mitchell) from San Diego in 1987, Dravecky was diagnosed with a tumor in his pitching arm at the end of 1988 and had it removed—along with half of the deltoid muscle.
+A reliable southpaw traded (along with Mitchell) from San Diego in 1987, Dravecky was diagnosed with a tumor in his pitching arm at the end of 1988 and had it removed—along with half of his deltoid muscle.
 Doctors were convinced the procedure would severely curtail his arm mobility and end his pitching career, but they were stunned to later see Dravecky miraculously rehabilitate beyond their expectations, and the impossible became possible when Dravecky started throwing a baseball with little velocity loss.

 A bone in Dravecky’s pitching arm, structurally weakened by the tumor surgery, had snapped.
 Dravecky was carried off on a stretcher and later vowed he’d return to the mound.
 Doctors predicted a possible return for the postseason, but the euphoria had been sapped.